 Journey to the Red Planet, witness the indescribable majesty of a rocket shuttle launch, or meet a real-life astronaut.
 Space nuts of all ages will be in intergalactic heaven when they make a pilgrimage to the NASA Kennedy Space Center.

-Follow along as we spill details on everything from moon rocks to the space shuttle Atlantis at the Kennedy Space Visitor Center.
+Follow along as we spill details on everything from moon rocks to the space shuttle Atlantis when you visit Kennedy Space Visitor Center.

 This oasis of space exploration lies just a hop, skip, and a jump away from Orlando and Daytona Beach.
 Prepare those launch pads as you train in a space flight simulator, soak in a 3D IMAX movie, or peruse the Astronaut Hall of Fame.